 - The majority of residents in the Dr Beyers Naudé have access to a reliable, high level of services (such as good quality piped water into their dwellings); very few households are on a minimum level.
 Free Basic Services are available to the poor by way of an Indigent Subsidy. - In some areas there is a need for improved maintenance or replacement of ageing infrastructure.
 O & M Plans are in place at all Water & Sanitation plants and pump-stations.
 General Infrastructure Repair & Maintenance Plan still to be developed.
 Annual budget allocations are unfortunately not sufficient to ensure proper and ongoing maintenance and systematic implementation of projects. - Socio-economic, Quality of Life and Service Delivery Satisfaction Surveys have been conducted during the past few years. - A Complaints & Fault Management system (Vodacom Link App) is in place.
 A dedicated Customer Care Unit was established by former Camdeboo Municipality; it has remained in place and in 2018 it was expanded with a Call Centre based in Graaff-Reinet, with Officials appointed in the Area / Satellite Offices to augment the service.
-A new Customer Care Policy has been developed and is due to be referred to Council for adoption soon. - The Municipality's Public Participation programmes are to be stepped up and this will include more regular Customer Satisfaction Surveys - in line with the Back-to-Basics Diagnostic Assessment conducted on 14/05/2015. - In recent years the Municipality has also made good progress in establishing partnerships with the public and private sector as a means of encouraging investment in social and economic infrastructure, such as WWTW (Bio-digester system), Social Housing, Urban Design, Dam Safety, Sport & Recreation facilities, etc.
+A new Customer Care Policy was developed and adopted by Council (to be read with our Communications Policy). - The Municipality's Public Participation programmes are to be stepped up and this will include more regular Customer Satisfaction Surveys in line with the Back-to-Basics Diagnostic Assessment conducted on 14/05/2015. - In recent years the Municipality has also made good progress in establishing partnerships with the public and private sector as a means of encouraging investment in social and economic infrastructure, such as WWTW (Bio-digester system), Social Housing, Urban Design, Dam Safety, Sport & Recreation facilities, etc.